visit-dav/visit/src/doc/cli_manual/functions.rst

   RegisterCallback(callbackname, callback) --> integer

-callbackname : type
+callbackname : string
     A string object designating the callback that we're installing.
 Allowable values are returned by the GetCallbackNames() function.

-callback : type
+callback : python function
     A Python function, typically with one argument by which VisIt passes the object that caused the callback to be called.

-return value : integer
+return type : CLI_return_t
     RegisterCallback returns 1 on success.